We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Another type of lime that turns up a lot in Southeast Asian recipes are makrut limes (Citrus hystrix).
+Another type of lime that turns up a lot in Southeast Asian recipes are makrut lime (Citrus hystrix).
 They are easy to spot by their bumpy, wrinkled skin.
-Makrut lime leaves may be easier to find than the fruit itself, especially in Asian grocery stores; they lend a floral, citrusy fragrance to Thai dishes that’s like a combo of Persian lime, lemon, and orange essence.
+Makrut lime leaves may be easier to find than the fruit itself, especially in Asian grocery stores.
+They lend a floral, citrusy fragrance to Thai dishes that’s like a combo of Persian lime, lemon, and orange essence.
 The actual fruit isn’t very juicy, but the zest can be used like the leaves, to infuse flavor into soups, sauces, and curries.

-You might also see calamansi (Citrus mitis) in an ingredients list for a Filipino dish, and it sometimes goes by the name Philippine lime or golden lime—but it’s not actually a lime at all.
+You might also see calamansi (Citrus mitis) in an ingredient list for a Filipino dish, and it sometimes goes by the name Philippine lime or golden lime — but it’s not actually a lime at all.
 (Besides which, these small, thin-skinned citrus fruits don’t travel well, so they can be hard to find, but if you do get your hands on some, expect a taste somewhat like a sour orange.)

 When it comes to Key limes and conventional limes, yes!
 Despite their differences, the fact of the matter is they each have their merits in the kitchen, as these 12 lime recipes demonstrate (and the Key lime recipes will be just as good if all you have is Persian limes).

 No, not that daiquiri.
 While the icy, sugary, frozen version will always hold a place in our spring-break-beach-loving hearts, it just can’t compare to the perfection of a classic daiquiri.
 Made up of just three simple ingredients — white rum, simple syrup, and fresh lime juice — this hard shaken sweet-tart refresher is guaranteed to become your summer (OK, year-round) staple.
 Get our Perfect Daiquiri recipe.